-For steps with XML output properties, such as Web Service and SOAP Request, String to XML, and so forth, you can validate the test results against XPath expressions.
+For steps with XML output properties, such as Web Service, SOAP Request, and String to XML, you can validate the test results against XPath expressions.
 Specify a fully qualified XPath expression or instruct UFT One to ignore the namespaces and prefixes during the test run.

 In the following example, to retrieve the contents of the second node, B, you would need to write an expression that also indicates the namespace, such as //*[local-name(.)='Node' and namespace-uri(.)='ns2'].